Winter home maintenance tips

 Modern condensing boilers produce waste condensation, which is removed via a plastic pipe outside your home.
-In cold weather, this pipe can freeze and create a blockage, or cause the pipe to split, which can stop your boiler working.
+In cold weather, this pipe can freeze and create a blockage or split, which can stop your boiler working.

-Boilers typically show an error message if this happens, but you should also look out for common warning signs:
+Boilers typically show an error message if this happens, but you should also look out for common warning signs, such as:

 - gurgling sounds when the boiler is turned on

-- taps have low pressure or don’t produce as much water as normal
+- taps with a low pressure or that don't produce as much water as normal

 If you have a frozen pipe